appcypher/awesome-wasm-langs/README.md

 This repo contains a list of languages that currently compile to or have their VMs in WebAssembly(wasm)  :octocat:

 ## Contents
-### Legend

-:egg: in works but not ready for production use.
-:hatching_chick: not yet stable but people can now use it.
-:hatched_chick: stable for production usage.

 ### Languages
 - [.Net](#dotnet) :hatching_chick:
 - [AssemblyScript](#assemblyscript) :hatching_chick: